 Refinancing a Reverse Mortgage Loans vs. a Traditional Mortgage Loan

-While in a reverse mortgage, you get a loan that the lender pays you.
-With traditional mortgage loans, you give the lender monthly payments, gradually buying your home over time.
+While in a reverse mortgage, the borrower gets a loan that the lender pays them.
+With traditional mortgage loans, the borrower gives the lender monthly payments, gradually buying their home over time.

-Opting between refinancing your reverse mortgage to either a new reverse mortgage or a traditional mortgage will depend on your needs and situation.
+Opting between choosing to refinance a reverse mortgage to either a new reverse mortgage or a traditional mortgage will depend on the homeowner’s needs and situation.
 Considering the drawbacks of refinancing reverse mortgages to a new loan, opting for a traditional loan might benefit some homeowners.
-If you’re unsure which loan option is best for you, speak with one of our Loan Officers for a no-cost, no-obligation consultation to determine the right mortgage to meet your needs.
+Clients should carefully consider their options and discuss them with their financial advisor and registered loan officer.

 These materials are not from, and have not been approved by, HUD, FHA, or any government agency.